Skip to main content

 STRATHISLA DISTILLERY

 With its distinctive pagodas, cobbled courtyard and picturesque buildings, Strathisla Distillery is arguably the most beautiful distillery in Scotland.
-It was founded in 1786, and as such is the oldest operating distillery in northern Scotland.
+It was founded in 1786, and as such is the oldest operating distillery in the Scottish Highlands.

 It produces the Chivas Regal blended whisky and offers a range of tours and tastings.